Health Guide Chapter 1

 Types of Illnesses

 Diarrhea (Chapter 6) This is the most common malady affecting travelers.
 There is a 35% to 60% chance that you will acquire travelers’ diarrhea during a month-long trip to a less-developed country.
 Adhering to safe food and drink practices can reduce your risk (but most travelers have trouble sticking to the guidelines).
-Prompt treatment with antibiotics and loperamide quickly controls most cases of travelers’ diarrhea.
+Prompt treatment with antibiotics (Azithromycin or Ciprofloxacin) and loperamide quickly controls most cases of travelers’ diarrhea.

 Malaria (Chapter 7) This mosquito-transmitted illness, which can be fatal, is the most important parasitic disease to avoid overseas.
 Malaria is a serious health problem in many tropical and subtropical countries, especially sub-Saharan Africa.
 Check your itinerary carefully to assess your risk of exposure.